SofthouseVxo/Education/courses/html-css/lectures/markdown/lecture-html-css-3-html-intro.md

 * The ```<main>``` tag specifies the main content of a document.
 * The content inside the ```<main>``` element should be unique to the document.
 It should not contain any content that is repeated across documents such as sidebars, navigation links, copyright information, site logos, and search forms.
 * There must not be more than one ```<main>``` element in a document.
 The ```<main>``` element must **NOT** be a descendant of an ```<article>```, ```<aside>```, ```<footer>```, ```<header>```, or ```<nav>``` element.
+* marks the main part of the top level section.